 WHAT IS BENIGN PROSTATIC HYPERPLASIA?

 Benign Prostatic Hyperplasia (BHP) is a condition when a man’s prostate gland starts enlarging after reaching the age of 40 years.
-Basically BHP is a prostate gland found in men in between the blader, where urine is stored, and the urethra, the tube where the urine passes from.
+Basically, BHP is a prostate gland found in men in between the bladder, where urine is stored, and the urethra, the tube where the urine passes from.
 The prostate gland secretes a fluid that helps to nourish sperm.
 The gland itself surrounds the urethra, which is the tube that carries urine from the bladder out through the tip of the penis.
-As men reaches at the age of 40 years, the prostate grand starts getting bigger and this narrowing of the urethra troubles with urination.
+As men reach at the age of 40 years, the prostate grand starts getting bigger and this narrowing of the urethra troubles with urination.
 Prostate enlargement is the most common health problem in men older than 60 years.

 What Causes an Enlarged Prostate Gland?

 The prostate gland grows in size due to an increase in the number of hyperplasia cells.
 However, urologist in Janakpuri says that even today the precise reason for growing prostate gland is unknown.
-Thus, a variety of factors may be including androgens (male hormones), estrogens, growth factors and other signaling pathways cell.
+Thus, a variety of factors may be including androgens (male hormones), estrogens, growth factors, and other signaling pathways cell.